pdidev/tutorial/README.md

-* Write the `psize` and `pcoord` variables in addition to `dsize` to match the content expected as described in the `ex3.h5dump` text file (use the `h5dump` command to see the content of your HDF5 output file).
-You can easily check if the files are the same by:
+* Write the `psize` and `pcoord` variables in addition to `dsize` to match the content expected as described in the `ex3.h5dump` text file (use the `h5dump` command to see the content of your HDF5 output file in the same format as the `.h5dump` file).
+You can easily check if the files are the same by running the command:
 ```bash
   diff ex3.h5dump <(h5dump ex3.h5)
 ```